WebsiteBaker-modules/anynews/README.md

 Visit the created page/section in your frontend and search for the *group_id(s)* you want to use in the Anynews function call.

 ### Anynews Templates
-The HTML skeleton of the Anynews output is defined by template files **templates/display_mode_X.htt**.
-The template used is defined by the Anynews function parameter **$display_mode**, which defaults to 1 if no valid input is defined.
-Create a blank template file with the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and name as follows: **templates/display_mode_5.htt**
+The HTML skeleton of the Anynews output is defined by template files **display_mode_X.htt** stored in the Anynews subfolder **templates**.
+The template file used is defined by the Anynews function parameter **$display_mode**, which defaults to 1 if no valid input is defined.
+To create your own Anynews template, create a new file in the Anynews template folder and rename it to **templates/display_mode_5.htt**.
+You can use the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) to create and edit this file via the WebsiteBaker backend.

 #### Step 1:
-Add the HTML skeletion below to your custom template file.
-The entire HTML output should be wrapped in a div with class "mod_anynews" to prevent CSS clashes with other modules, templates or the WebsiteBaker core.
+Add the HTML skeleton below to your custom template file.
+All Anynews output should be wrapped in a div with class "mod_anynews" to prevent CSS clashes with other modules, templates or the WebsiteBaker core.

 	<div class="mod_anynews">
 		<h1>Anynews Header (shown only once)</h1>